Mango Passion Fruit Cake

 Vanilla recommendations: pure vanilla extract or vanilla paste or vanilla pods.

-I recommend Maldon Sea salt flakes or Cornish sea salt for baking.
+I recommend Maldon Sea salt flakes or Cornish sea salt, but any good quality salt is fine.

 WHAT VARIATIONS CAN I MAKE?